aminianmahdieh/NoSQL-Exam/README.md

 ▸ Connectivity with a geoloc system.

 ▸ Students are in charge of finding the use case regarding its data source

-PROCESS SAMPLE

-▸ Know the number of bicycles available on average (per hour, per day, etc.) for each station

-▸ Know the most available stations during peak periods

-▸ Classify the most used stations per day

-▸ Associate the closest RATP station to the Velib station

-▸ Alert as soon as possible when there are not enough vehicles

-▸ etc.